 Jurors are chosen from a wide range of international artists, based on their body of work and respect from their peers.

-Ben-Hur Sepehr, an experienced filmmaker and stage director, studied under
+Ben-Hur Sepehr, is an experienced filmmaker and stage director, and has studied under

 Ingmar Bergman and Frank Sundstrom in Sweden.
 His very first project, a short

 film titled, A Journey to Finland, earned him an Award of Excellence.
 He then co-

 wrote and produced plays at the Gamla Stan Theater of Arts in the old section of

 Stockholm, before working at the prestigious Stockholm State Theater and

 Stockholm Dramaten Theater in various capacities, including Lighting Assistant,

 Assistant Stage Decorator, Assistant Stage Master, and Assistant Director.